 Teach your dog, old or young, a new trick of doing a twirl on command.
 You can train a dog to simply spin in one direction or you can train your pup to discriminate between left and right.
 Either way, all you need to train a dog to spin is a handful of treats.
 If you are clicker training, you should also have a clicker on hand.

 To teach your dog to spin, you'll want to start with your dog in a standing position.
 If your dog doesn't know how to stand on command, it will be easier to learn that first, and then work on spinning.
 With a few treats in your hand, you're ready to get started.

 - Hold a treat in front of your dog's nose.
-Slowly pull the treat toward the side of your dog's head, so they'll have to turn their head to follow it.
+Slowly pull the treat toward the side of your dog's head, so it has to turn its head to follow the treat.

-- Keep pulling the treat around in a circle around your dog's body, so they will have to spin in order to keep track of the treat.
+- Keep pulling the treat in a circle all the way around your dog's body so it will have to spin in order to keep track of the treat.

 - Once your dog has followed the treat in a complete circle, tell the pup "yes" or "good" or click your clicker.
-They quickly give your dog the treat.
+Then quickly give your dog the treat.

 - Repeat steps 2 and 3 several times.

 - Once your dog seems to understand the action, add the command word "spin" before once again repeating steps 2 and 3.

 - Spend about five minutes several times a day practicing the spin.
 Your dog will be spinning in a complete circle before you know it.

 Once the dog twirls on command, you can begin training your canine to learn directions.